How Can Confirmation Bias Ruin Your Success

 Now we’re going to place you inside an imaginary story.
 It didn’t happen in reality.
 Please play along.

-It started with you stumbling upon a marvelous idea that you believed will help people get over a painful problem in their lives.
-You knew it instinctively that the people out there were desperately missing it.
+It started with you stumbling upon a marvelous idea that you believed would help people get over a painful problem in their lives.
+You knew instinctively that the people out there were desperately missing it.
 You just have to get it out of your mind and build a real-world version of it.
 So, off you went.

 Eleven months later, your painstakingly designed product didn’t even sell twenty units.
 You’d made sure there was a media blitz at launch, and even gave its ads a good run for the last two months.